ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Read this article to get a [brief overview of information barriers](#how-information-barriers-work), and [how to define and manage policies](#define-or-manage-policies-for-information-barriers).

+> [!IMPORTANT]
+> You must be familiar with PowerShell cmdlets in order to perform the procedures described in this article.
+Although the general syntax of various PowerShell cmdlets is provided, you'll need to know additional details, such as parameters, for your organization.

 ## How information barriers work

 Information barriers help prevent communications in Microsoft Teams between specific groups of people.
 Here are a few examples: